-In the previous hands-on lesson, you built your first model.
-Before trying to improve its performance, let’s look at ways to interpret it, and understand prediction quality and model results.
+In Hands-On: Create the Model, you built your first model.
+Before trying to improve its performance, let’s look at ways to interpret it, and understand its prediction quality and model results.

-To return to where we left off, you need to find the model report of the random forest model from the previous 103 Machine Learning project.
+To return to where we left off, you need to find the Summary of the random forest model from the lesson, Hands-On: Create the Model.

-Once in the visual analysis, navigate to the Models tab.
+Open the visual analysis, and then navigate to the Models tab.

-Then open the random forest model from the first training session.
+Open the random forest model from Session 1.

-Once you have returned to the model report, you will find a left sidebar panel with a range of tabs providing different insights into the model, beginning with a Summary.
+In the model report, you will find a left sidebar panel with tabs that provide different insights into the model, beginning with a Summary.

-Going down the list in the left panel, you will find a first section called Interpretation.
+Going down the list in the left panel, you will find the Explainability section.
 This section provides information for assessing the behavior of the model and the contribution of features to the model outcome.

 Some of the panels in this section are algorithm-dependent; for example, a linear model will display information about the model’s coefficients, while a tree-based model will display information about decision trees and variable importance.

 The Variable importance chart reveals the relationship between the variables used to train the model and the target, high_revenue.
 We notice that some variables seem to have a stronger relationship than others.
-Notably, the age at the time of first purchase age_first_order seems to be a good indicator along with the number of pages the customer visited, pages_visited_avg.
+Notably, the age at the time of first purchase, age_first_order, seems to be a good indicator along with the number of pages the customer visited, pages_visited_avg.

-Once again, some sections are algorithm-dependent.
-Here we discuss options for a classification task, but a regression task would include a scatterplot and error distribution.
+Note that some sections are algorithm-dependent.
+Here we discuss options for our classification task, but a regression task would include a scatter plot and error distribution.
 A clustering task would have a heatmap and cluster profiles.